1. Les Houches, France

-Admittedly, the cost of skiing in Andermatt will still outweigh the cost of skiing in Slovenia or Bulgaria, but if you want to find a cheap place to ski in Switzerland this is your ticket.
+The cost of skiing in Andermatt will still outweigh the cost of skiing in Slovenia or Bulgaria, but if you want to find a cheap place to ski in Switzerland this is your ticket.
 Andermatt has two main skiing areas, Nätschen and Gemmstock – the latter being the crowning glory meeting the ski at 2,963m.
 This is a snowy skiing playground with multiple terrains and activities for those who are less-than-confident on the slopes: snowshoeing, sledging and spa days are all solid activities here.
-Whilst you may be ona budget, it’s well worth peeping into the Chedi Andermatt’s spa – the hydrotherapy and hot outdoor pool will be a welcome break from the ski runs.
+While you may be on a budget, it’s well worth peeping into the Chedi Andermatt’s spa – the hydrotherapy and hot outdoor pool will be a welcome break from the ski runs.

 9. Poiana-Brasov, Romania

 The most popular resort in Romania, Poiana-Brasov offers around nine miles of marked terrain.
 Its small size means it’s best suited to beginners or families, and with floodlit night skiing on offer too, you can maximise your time on the snow.
 Off the slopes, you can try winter camping and snowshoeing in the surrounding forests and after dark the bars offer cheap and cheerful food and drink.

 Average cost of a drink: £2 for a beer.

 Average cost for a ski pass: 150 lei (£26) for a day pass, and a six-day lift pass will set you back just 300 lei (£52).